acalvino4/virally/README.md

 It was my first time implementing a full-scale authentication system, as well as my first time utilizing the SQLAlchemy ORM.

 On a small note, I also used a native css variable for the first time here.
+(I have used sass variables, as my preference is generally to work with bootstrap.)

 Some other interesting features that I worked though are
 * implementing a many-to-many self-referential database relationship in SQLAlchemy